jayadamsmorgan/Yatoro/THEMING.md

 If this directory doesn't exist Yatoro will create it on startup and put the default one in there.

-So you can check the default config for the reference once it's created.
+So you can check the default theming config for the reference once it's created.

 ## Color